OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-15.md

 ## Luke 15:27

-‘Your brother has come,’ he replied, ‘and your father has killed the fattened calf because he has him back safe and sound.’
+‘Your brother has returned,’ he replied, ‘and your father has killed the fattened calf because he has him back safe and sound.’

 ## Luke 15:28